FrederikHartung/pokeRogueBot/README.md

 4. Request the .png Templates for the template classes from me if you want to use my screenshots
 or make your own screenshots and save them in the data/templates folder.
 You find the expected paths for each template in the template classes.

+## Hows does the bot work
+The bots tries so find the templates on the screen with following methods:
+HtmlTeplate: The bot tries to find the HtmlTemplate with the x_path in the body.
+CvTemplate: The bot tries to find the CvTemplate with the OpenCV TemplateMatching algorithm.
+OcrTemplate: The bot tries to find the OcrTemplate with the tesseract OCR engine.

+For each CvTemplate a screenshot with the picture to find in the Canvas screenshot has to be provided in the data/templates folder.

 ## todo
 -if i make a screenshot for a template from a already existing gamescreenshot, the new screenshot is twice the size